Jefferson Boulevard: Education and transportation

 University of Southern California (USC) is located on Jefferson Boulevard from Figueroa Street to Vermont Avenue.
 Its sports center complex, the Galen Center, is located at the southeast corner of Jefferson and Figueroa.

 Bus service is operated through Jefferson Boulevard between Playa Vista and West L.A.
 Transit Center by Culver City Transit line 4, between West LA Transit Center and USC by Metro Local line 38, and east of USC by Metro Local line 102.
 The Metro E Line serves two light rail stations at Jefferson: one at Flower Street near USC and the other on La Cienega Boulevard.

 Little New Orleans

 Los Angeles saw an influx of Creoles of color to the area in the mid-1900s, to the point that by the 1950s a portion of Jefferson Boulevard and Jefferson Park (a neighborhood that ran partially along Jefferson Boulevard) was unofficially dubbed "Little New Orleans".
-The population was predominantly Creole and held many Creole-owned businesses such as the Big Loaf Bakery, which was considered to be the "only place in Los Angeles that made New Orleans style Baguettes".
+The population was predominantly Creole and held many Creole-owned businesses such as Harold & Belle's creole restaurant and the Big Loaf Bakery, which was considered to be the "only place in Los Angeles that made New Orleans style Baguettes".